plana93/From-PhD-to-ML-Interviews-With-Python/Python_Interview_Preparation/README.md

 <details>
 <summary><strong> Details </strong></summary>

-### What is Python, and how is it different from other programming languages?
+### What is Python, and how is it different from other programming languages :grey_question:

 :point_right: **Answer:** Python is a high-level, interpreted programming language known for its <ins>readability</ins> and <ins>simplicity</ins>.
 It emphasizes code readability and allows programmers to express concepts in fewer lines of code than might be possible in languages such as C++ or Java. <ins>Python supports multiple programming paradigms, including procedural, object-oriented, and [functional programming](https://en.wikipedia.org/wiki/Functional_programming).</ins>